 I've never looked up a recipe for pancake batter before.
 It's one of those things, once made, never forgotten.
-Take three ingredients - flour, milk and egg - mix briefly until you have a smooth batter, add a wrist-flick of melted butter and you have it.
+Take four ingredients - flour, milk, egg, pinch of salt - mix briefly until you have a smooth batter, add a wrist-flick of melted butter and you have it.
 With Shrove Tuesday almost upon us, I thought this year I might celebrate 'Pancake Day' a little differently.
 I had no idea such a simple dish could have so many permutations and be fraught with so many class connotations.

 Jane Grigson in her book English Food mentions some of these.
 The 18th century recipe 'Harvest Pancakes for the Poor' is not too far from the one which resurfaces in my memory bank each February.
 Using a minimal amount of egg in the mix, milk or mild ale (inter-changeable), and calling for lard to grease the pan all strike me as perfectly acceptable.
 The addition of powdered ginger seems a little exotic but in the 1700's the English had a love affair with spices and a little pimping-up is understandable.
 The resultant pancake needed to be heavy enough to act as an edible container for farm workers' meals as they had little time to stop when harvesting was under way.